Next: Bison Declarations, Previous: Prologue, Up: Grammar Outline [Contents][Index]

 semicolon.)

-And you don’t have to worry that some directive (like a %union
+And you don’t have to worry that some directive (like a %union) in the

 definitions section is going to adversely affect their functionality in some